Duy-Thanh/AESEncryptDecryptFile/README.md

 # Prerequisites (For developers)
  - Visual Studio (Community) 2019 64-bit version or higher
  - .NET Framework version 4.8 or higher
- - Microsoft Windows 10 (Home) version 1903 or higher
+ - Microsoft Windows 10 (Home/Home Single Language/Enterprise/Professional) version 1903 or higher

 # Software license
 - Software distributed under the MIT license.
 Please indicate the source when you distribute this software with the license attached below.

-MIT License
+# MIT License

 Copyright (c) 2018 - 2019, 2019 - 2020, 2021 - present Duy-Thanh All rights reserved.